Plixo2/B3J/README.md

 so you can just use B3J to provide the shared libraries and direct bindings.

 > [!WARNING]
 > Still in development.
-Usable, but far from feature complete.
+593 of 685 functions implemented

 ### [Examples](examples/src/main/java/io/github/plixo2/samples)